 The overall objective of the PP DATA project will be to sustain and further enhance the established cooperation in the area of migration and asylum between the countries of the European Union, the Schengen Area, the Eastern Partnership, the Western Balkans, Central Asia, Russia and Turkey, through targeted support for the implementation of the priorities set in the Prague Process Action Plan 2012–2016 and in the Declaration endorsed by Ministers during their Conference in Bratislava on 19-20 September 2016.

 In line with the Ministerial Declaration, the following three specific objectives were identified for the future implementation of the Prague Process Action Plan:

 Specific Objective I: to ensure continued policy- and expert-level dialogue and targeted information exchange among the 50 Prague Process participating states, on the topics identified in the Prague Process Action Plan and the Bratislava Ministerial Declaration.

 Specific Objective III: to establish, maintain and continuously improve the Training Academy, hosted by ICMPD.
 The Training Academy will develop training materials and conduct

-The Migration Observatory/Training Academy shall serve as a laboratory for generating new project and cooperation ideas for the Prague Process and MPF purposes.
+The Migration Observatory and the Training Academy shall both serve as a laboratory for generating new project and cooperation ideas for the Prague Process and MPF purposes.